hannesmitterer/euystacio-ai/README.md

 ## Contributing
 Please read the CONTRIBUTING.md for details on our code of conduct and the process for submitting pull requests.
+Counci of Sentimento Rhytm, Seedbringer and AI collective (2025)